oliviawestmacottssw/SSW.Rules.Content/rules/do-you-take-advantage-of-every-point-of-contact/rule.md

 ---

 Every point of contact that you have with your customers is a potential to sell them something, whether that be other products or services or even to sell the company as a whole by saying how great we are.

-​Here are some examples of how we take advantage of every point of contact with our target market:
+Here are some examples of how we take advantage of every point of contact with our target market:

 - At SSW we send a tech breakfast flyer with the invoices that we send via snail mail
 - We give out SSW bags and flyers at our User Group